cmots/cmots.github.io/_pages/about.md

 ---
 I'm currently a research assistant in [AIoT Lab](https://aiot.ie.cuhk.edu.hk).
 I work on AI-powered wireless sensing and health systems with privacy-preserving technologies.

-I'm also interested in systems for AI, distributed systems, and database storage.
+I'm also interested in generative AI and system for AI.
 I am currently looking for PhD opportunities.
 If you are interested in my experience, please feel free to contact me!

+I'm interested in Stable Diffusion now.
+You can also ask me to *draw (generate)* some pictures.